smithiParthi213/Ecommerce_Recommendation_System_Olist/README.md

 **PERSONAS**

 Potential Customers

 • Explore products recommended by the system
 • Explore Products which are similar to what they are about to buy or have purchased previously

 Marketing Automated Systems

  • Recommend products to customers based on their liking along with selling    opportunities
  • Optimize the Marketing strategy to boost Revenue and offer targeted recommendations

 Stakeholders

  • Developing dashboards to get insights on metrics for Revenue by Products, day of week and month

+**IMPLEMENTATION**

+1. Gathered datset from Kaggle and used Alteryx for data profiling
+2. Exploratory data analysis was performed on the datasets to get insights on the trends using python in Jupyter Notebooks
+3. Performed algorithms including RFM, Market Basket Analysis, Customer Segmentation & Satisfaction for developing a reliable system
+4. Predicted customer lifetime value
+5. Developed personalized recommendation systems
+6. Created dashboards for the stakeholders to get an outline of the business health.

+**DASHBOARDS**

+**LINKS**

+**REFERENCES**